BelledonneCommunications/linphone-iphone/README.md

-Linphone
+liblinphone
 ========

-This is Linphone, a free (GPL) video softphone based on the SIP protocol.
+This is liblinphone, a free (GPL) video voip library based on the SIP protocol.

-**WARNING:** Unless you exactly know what you are doing, you should take at look at *linphone-desktop[1]*.
+This library is used by Linphone.
+It's source code is available at *linphone-desktop[1]*.

-Building Linphone
+Building liblinphone
 -----------------

 ### Required dependencies